Pilot (CSI: Crime Scene Investigation): Plot

 Grissom takes Holly to her first crime scene, a store robbery, and leaves her there.
 However, when the store owner pulls a gun on Holly, she requests backup from Catherine.
 Later, as Holly wonders if she is cut out for this job, Catherine convinces her to stay until she solves her first case and that if she doesn't feel like King Kong on cocaine after she's solved her case, then she can quit.
 But if Gribbs stays with it, then Catherine promises her that she's not going to regret it.

 Brass discovers that Warrick went behind his back to obtain a warrant and pulls him from his case, leaving Warrick enraged and furious at the news.
 Brass forces Warrick to shadow Holly.

 However, Warrick still has to place the bet for Judge Cohen and leaves Holly at the scene alone with a police officer.
 Unbeknownst to the CSI team, the officer leaves Holly's scene, leaving her to process the scene alone.
 The suspect returns to the scene and attacks her by pulling out a gun.

 Meanwhile, Grissom takes over Warrick's case and finds the husband's toenail clippings.
 He matches the broken nail in the shoe to the husband's clippings and concludes that the husband shot the victim and then kicked the door in to make the murder look like self-defense.

 Nick, having solved his 100th case, is now a Level 3 CSI much to his joy.

-As the CSI team begins to celebrate with Catherine even offering to go get them breakfast, Brass tells them the news that Holly has been shot and is in hospital with the revelation that she's not being expected to survive.
+As the CSI team begins to celebrate with Catherine even offering to go get them breakfast, Brass tells them the news that Holly has been shot and is in the hospital with the revelation that she's not being expected to survive.
 He puts Warrick on admin leave, pending a full investigation into his whereabouts at the time Holly was shot before telling the team to get ready to pull a double.